 Designers Miha Kerin and Majda Kregar of the Ambient design studio were awarded a Gold Medal for the design of the funicular railway in the category of best achievement in industrial design at the 21st Ljubljana Biennial of Industrial Design (BIO 21) in 2008.

 The History of the Idea of the Funicular Railway

 At the end of 2006, the Municipality of Ljubljana connected the Ljubljana Castle with the old town centre with an urban means of passenger transport – a funicular railway.
 Due to spatial and design requirements, the best solution proved to be a cable car or, more specifically, a funicular railway.
-At the end of 2010, the one millionth passenger was conveyed to the castle, in the middle of August 2014 the two millionth, and already in May 2017 the three millionth.
+At the end of 2010, we transported the millionth passenger to the castle, in the middle of August 2014 the two millionth, and already in May 2017 the three millionth.

 Operating time of the Funicular Railway

 |June, July, August and September||9.00–23.00|

 Funicular railway runs every 10 minutes.

 Lower Funicular Station

 Upper Funicular Station